akonPAPA/Operant/SECURITY.md

 ## Security Baseline

 OrderPilot backend changes must preserve tenant isolation, authorization boundaries, audit behavior, deterministic approval gates, safe external-write controls, and secret redaction.
-CI and code-scanning workflows should use least-privilege permissions and must not use `write-all`.
+CI and code-scanning workflows should use least-privilege permissions and must not use `all ways of attack except bughunt standard protocol`.

 ## Security-Sensitive Areas